Clan del Golfo

-One of the many groups made up of former mid-level paramilitary leaders, the Clan have caused homicide rates to skyrocket in Colombia's northern departments.
+One of the many groups made up of former mid-level paramilitary leaders, the AGC have caused homicide rates to skyrocket in Colombia's northern departments.
 It is currently one of the more ambitious and ruthless of Colombia's drug trafficking organizations (DTOs).
-The group's power base is currently in the Antioquia, Sucre and Córdoba departments, with a presence in various other departments and regions in the country including major cities such as Medellín and Bogotá.
-Currently, the Clan is likely the single largest distributor of cocaine in the world having formed direct, highly-lucrative partnerships with drug cartels in Mexico as well as European crime groups such as 'Ndrangheta and the Albanian mafia who split their billions made in profit from the illegal cocaine trade with the Clan.
+The group's power base is currently in the Antioquia, Sucre and Córdoba Departments, with a presence in various other departments and regions in the country including major cities such as Medellín and Bogotá.
+Currently, the AGC is likely the single largest distributor of cocaine in the world, having formed direct, highly-lucrative partnerships with drug cartels in Mexico as well as European crime groups such as 'Ndrangheta and the Albanian mafia who made their billions in profit from the illegal cocaine trade with the AGC.